Curriculum

 Number of Credits: 6 ECTS

 This course is the second step in student’s ongoing practice of their professional communications skills in the broad field of economics.
-It includes written tasks, a negotiation, and presentations, and continues the collaborative features of Research Writing.
+It includes written tasks, a negotiation, and presentations, and continues the collaborative features of Research Writing 1.
 Lectures, discussions, teamwork, and individual consultations with the instructor are aimed to continue to build student’s skills and confidence, and to provide useful take-aways for real-world endeavors.
 The skills practiced on this course are designed to support student writing and speaking throughout their studies and beyond into real-world contexts.
+The RW2 course includes a focus on MAER students’ early development of their required Master’s thesis.
+Development of the thesis will be supported via in-class work and individual consultation with the instructor.

 Spring Semester